 If your dispute is still unresolved, contact the RTA to resolve your dispute through their Dispute Resolution Service.
 This service uses conciliation to find an agreement that suits all parties.
 Conciliation may be conducted:

-- over a telephone where the conciliator (an independent person attempting to resolve your dispute) holds separate telephone conversations with each party, or
+- over the phone where the conciliator (an independent person attempting to resolve your dispute) holds separate phone conversations with each party, or

 - by a three way teleconference, or

 The RTA successfully resolves the majority of disputes through conciliation, as stated in the authority's annual report.
 The conciliator will make a written record of any agreements that are reached and these then become part of your tenancy or rooming accommodation agreement.

 If the matter is not resolved through step 2, the RTA will issue a Notice of Unresolved Dispute and you may proceed to step 3.

 Fees for residential tenancy disputes